- Home

 Have a good credit score

 Having a credit score in the ‘good’ to ‘excellent’ range may put you in a more favourable position to nab a low interest rate.
-This is because your credit score indicates your financial health, and therefore affects your risk factor for the lender.
+Your credit score indicates your financial health, and therefore affects your risk factor for the lender.
 The lower your risk of defaulting on a loan, the higher your chance of approval.

 Before you apply for a home loan, check that your credit score is where you think it is.